 This course has been approved by Florida as an approved distance learning course for your required hours of live classroom hours for the 8/31/2021 renewal cycle.
 Course #20-756979

 Attention Florida and Georgia licensees: Institute of Somatic Therapy will automatically report your hours to CE Broker ONLY IF you have provided your license number in your online account with us.
 You can verify your license information by logging on to our website, and reviewing your account information.
 If your license is not shown there, please select “edit” to include it.

 Tuition: $159 for online course and test

 Testing: You complete your test online, and immediately upon passing, print your certificate.

 View sample video: To see samples video clips from this massage CEU course, as well as samples of several of our other online courses, visit our You Tube site at http://www.youtube.com/user/InstituteofST/videos

-The course also covers hand reflexology, which, unlike typical bodywork, is easily performed just about anywhere on the spur of the moment.
+In addition to foot reflexology, this course also covers ear and hand reflexology.
+Unlike typical bodywork, hand reflexology is easily performed just about anywhere on the spur of the moment.
 It is a skill that you will use repeatedly.

 Please note: To earn the title of Certified Reflexologist, the standard of the Reflexology Association of America is to have a 200 hour training and internship.
 This course is designed for therapists who either wish to incorporate reflexology concepts into their massage practice without having to take a 200 hour training, or who are considering a 200 hour training but want to get a taste for reflexology before making that commitment.
 You will earn your 18 CEUs and certificate of completion.
 Please note that some states may restrict massage therapists from performing reflexology without a 200-hour (or more) reflexology training.
 It is your responsibility to know the laws that apply to you.